chrissarmstrong/seeking-manifold/content/Running Thoughts/drafts/Evaluating Representations from Self-Supervised Systems.md

 - other (haptic information, olfactory information, taste information, etc.)

 Similarly, we could have a number of possible classes of output:
-- raw representations (say the embeddings from an RNN or a transformer)
+- raw representations (like the embeddings from an RNN or a transformer)
 - text
 - speech
 - images or videos
 - motion of some sort, if the agent is embodied (facial expression, body movements or actions, creation of various physical artifacts)

 Here's something important to note: *all of those output types except the first one assume that the system has some sort of generative capability*.
-The system may not be a generative system, per se—that is, it may not have a generative model at its core, of the type that LeCun wants to move away from—but it would certainly need some sort of generative ability to produce text, images, etc.
+The system may not have a generative model at its core (the type that LeCun wants to move away from), but it would certainly need some sort of generative ability 'bolted on' to produce speech, text, images, etc.

-And it is surely the case that you or I, faced with an agent we had not interacted with, would expect to use generative outputs of a system to evaluate its intelligence (which I'm assuming are a floor for the quality of its internal representations).
-We could listen to it speak or look at the text or images that it generates and use that output to evaluate its representations.
+And it is surely the case that you or I, faced with an agent we had not previously interacted with, would expect to evaluate its intelligence using its generative outputs.
+In other words, we could listen to it speak or look at the text or images that it produces to get a sense for the quality of its internal representations.[^3]

+Stepping back now from the general problem posed above: I would like to develop a JEPA system that learns internal representations capable of supporting causal understanding and reasoning.
+My gut tells me that we should start with visual observation (that is, video).
+While intelligence can obviously develop in the absence of visual input,

-Pulling back now from the general problem: if I'm trying to work on only a subset of the overall system, and output raw representations from video that captures causal interactions and the like, it's not so clear how to proceed.
+if I'm trying to work on only a subset of the overall system, and output raw representations from video that captures causal interactions and the like, it's not so clear how to proceed.

 Here are some short notes on potential approaches to this challenge of evaluation.